-New polling has revealed that nearly two-thirds of voters would support legislation to take $500bn from fossil fuel corporations to pay damages for their role in causing the climate crisis – currently playing out in deadly wildfires, heatwaves, and more frequent and intense storms.
+Democratic senators have introduced draft legislation aimed at forcing fossil fuel corporations to pay damages for their role in producing the carbon emissions behind the climate crisis, currently playing out in deadly heatwaves, wildfires and more frequent and intense storms.

-The “Make Polluters Pay” bill was announced by Democratic Senator Chris Van Hollen of Maryland, and supported by progressive lawmakers like Independent Senator Bernie Sanders of Vermont, Senators Edward J Markey and Elizabeth Warren of Massachusetts, and Sheldon Whitehouse of Rhode Island.
+The “Make Polluters Pay” bill was announced on Tuesday by Senator Chris Van Hollen of Maryland.
+It is being supported by progressive lawmakers like Independent Senator Bernie Sanders of Vermont, Senators Edward J Markey and Elizabeth Warren of Massachusetts, and Sheldon Whitehouse of Rhode Island.

 The draft bill directs the US Treasury Department and the Environmental Protection Agency to assess fees based on the emissions that companies have emitted over the last two decades.

 Leading environmental, climate, and social justice organizations applauded the news but noted that it would only account for a small portion of the damages inflicted by the fossil fuel industry, particularly on minority communities.

 “My family lost everything to Superstorm Sandy.
 Now, the skies are darkening, subways are flooding, and the heat is relentless,” said Rachel Rivera, member of New York Communities for Change.

 “Meanwhile, the Democrats who run all three branches have talked themselves blue, no pun intended, about the importance of climate action.
 Making polluters pay is an obvious step towards getting the real money we need to confront the climate emergency.
 It’s time to get serious: don’t delay, make them pay.”

 Janet Redman, Greenpeace USA Climate Campaign Director, added: “When you break something, you pay for it.
 When you make a mess, you clean it up.